 The Bearcats looked for an equalizer with various opportunities from right midfielder Noah Luescher and target forward Nikos Psarras.
-The home team stood strong while blocking shots frustrating the visitors.
+The River Hawks stood strong while blocking shots – frustrating the visitors.

-The River Hawks were strong contenders for a second goal with two opportunities being created by UMass Lowell midfielder Prsa.
+Early in second, the River Hawks were strong contenders for a second goal with two opportunities being created by UMass Lowell midfielder Prsa.
 He gave a through ball for both sophomore forward Mayele Malango and midfielder Javanovski.
 Both were unable to capitalize with both shots going wide of the net.

 The River Hawks return to action this Saturday 7 p.m. at Cushing Field against America East opponent Albany.